Who can use this feature

 Supported on any team or plan.

-Anyone with can edit access to a file can access the Design tab of the right sidebar.
+Anyone with can edit access to a file can view, edit, and copy properties in the Design, Prototype and Inspect panels of the right sidebar.

-Anyone with can view access to a file can only access the Inspect, Export tabs, and the Layers panel in the left sidebar.
+Anyone with can view access to a file can view and copy from the Inspect and Export panels in the right sidebar.

-The Inspect tab lets you and your collaborators view and copy the existing code and values for your designs.
-Copy single line items or entire sets of values to make the development process easier.
+The Inspect panel allows you and your collaborators to view and copy properties, values, and code from your designs.
+Copy single line items, or entire sets of properties, to help streamline the development process.

-Editors can access both the Design and Prototype tabs in the right sidebar.
-Viewers only have access to the Inspect and Export tabs.
+People with can access can view, edit, and copy properties from the Design and Prototype tabs in the right sidebar.
+People with can view access can only view and copy properties using the Inspect and Export tabs.

 View property values

 Use the Inspect panel to view properties and values for any selection.
 The properties you will see here depend on the type of layers in your selection.
 View basic layer properties ↓, prototyping interactions ↓, and code output ↓.

 - A View the layer name and type.

 - B View layer dimensions, auto layout properties, or any constraints.